 Disclaimer

-However, trying to focus on what are the changes to planning permission that need to be addressed for this imbalance can be tricky.
-Various forms of legislation have come and gone over the years, both restricting and opening up what developers can do.
-For builders and property investors, it’s crucial to understand not only the history of these planning rules, but also what could be on the horizon.
+Various planning permission changes have been implemented over the years, both restricting and opening up what developers can do.
+For builders and property investors, it’s crucial to understand not only the history of these planning rules, but also new rules that could be on the horizon.

 No matter how you look at it, the UK lags in its housebuilding efforts.
 Around 10% of our GDP is spent on building, compared with a G7 average of 12%, according to the Economist.
 In England alone, there are 434 dwellings per 1,000 people.
 By comparison, France has 590, according to the OECD.